 Chimney breasts and fireplaces

 Repair category -

-Notes Not applicable.
+Notes None.

 Internal decorations

 Repair category 1

-Notes No significant defects evident.
+Notes Adequately presented throughout.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes None.

 Electricity

-Repair category 1
+Repair category 2

-Notes The consumer unit is of plastic materials which may not comply with the most up to date Building Regulations.
-Further advice will be available from an NICEIC/SELECT registered Electrician.
+Notes The electrical installation is dated as electrical switchgear is of a style consistent with having been installed a number of years ago and there are a lack of electrical sockets in some apartments.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

+by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.